Twenty-three New Heartbeat Star Systems Discovered Based on TESS Data: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work, we report 23 new non-eclipsing HBSs based on TESS data.
+In this work, we report 23 new non-eclipsing HBSs based on TESS data \footnote{While this paper was under review, we noticed that \citet{2024arXiv240714421S} reported 180 TESS HBSs, four of which overlap with ours, including the TICs 137810570, 265473090, 370209445, and 370269453.}.
 We also derive the orbital parameters of these HBSs using the K95$^+$ model based on the MCMC method.
 The suitability of the K95$^+$ model for analyzing non-eclipsing HBSs \citep{2023ApJS..266...28L} lends credence to the reliability of the derived parameters in this study.
 The e$-$P relation of these objects also shows a positive correlation \citep{2023ApJS..266...28L}, and the existence of orbital circularization \citep{2012ApJ...753...86T, 2016ApJ...829...34S}.
 The H-R diagram shows that the HBSs can appear in a much wider area.
-The distribution of the parameters indicates that the TESS survey is more likely to detect more massive HBSs with shorter periods and higher temperatures and luminosities.
+The distribution of the parameters indicates that the TESS survey is more likely to detect HBSs with shorter periods.
+Furthermore, the more massive and higher temperatures and luminosities of these samples may be due to selection effects.

 The lowest eccentricity system among these objects is TIC 118024242 with an eccentricity of 0.08.
 Another Kepler HBS with a low eccentricity of 0.03 is KIC 10096019 \citep{2023ApJS..266...28L}.
 Although the eccentricity of most HBSs is greater than 0.2, the ``heartbeat'' feature of the light curves suggests that HBSs may have eccentricities less than 0.1.